raviBhadeshiya/robotic_perception/README.md

 # Robotic Perception

-This repository is the showcase of the projects done in the course *ENPM673* at University of Maryland.
-This course is specifically designed to give insights to *Robotic perception* and includes topics from the very basics like various image transformations to stat-of-the-art algorithms like monocular visual odometry.
+This repository is a showcase of the projects done in the course *ENPM673* at University of Maryland.
+This course is specifically designed to give insights to *Robotic perception* and includes topics from the very basics like various image transformations to state-of-the-art algorithms like monocular visual odometry.
 In this section, brief descriptions are provided about every project done under this course.
 The projects done in this course are listed below, please click on the link to reach a particular section:

   * [Augmented Reality](https://github.com/raviBhadeshiya/robotic_perception#augmented-reality)
   * [Buoy Detection](https://github.com/raviBhadeshiya/robotic_perception#buoy-detection)